meteorhacks/meteorhacks.github.io/_posts/2013-06-05-travis-ci-support-for-meteor-packages.md

 summery: 'I have started hacking more into Meteor and I was able to add Travis CI support for Meteor Packages.
 Checkout how you can add Travis CI support for your meteor package.'
 ---

-Before talking anything, have you seen following red and green images before in github repositories.
+Before talking anything, have you ever seen following red and green images? (may be on github)

 ![Build Passing](http://i.imgur.com/sFaJmub.png)
 ![Build Failing](http://i.imgur.com/Xgw4oal.png)

 They show the project's build status in [Travis CI](https://travis-ci.org/).
-Travis CI is a free cloud service for OpenSource projects to build their tests for each and every commit.
-It is [full featured](http://about.travis-ci.org/docs/user/ci-environment/) and you can test nearly everything.
-It's include popular databases, message queues, compilers, browsers and so many other tools.
+Travis CI is a free cloud service for OpenSource projects(on github) to build their tests for each and every commit.
+It is [full featured](http://about.travis-ci.org/docs/user/ci-environment/) and you can test nearly anything.
+It has support for popular databases, message queues, compilers, browsers and so many other tools.

-Travis CI has pretty good support for most of the languages and frameworks out their.
+Travis CI has also available for most of the languages and frameworks out their.
 But unfortunately there is no official support for Meteor yet!.

 ## Why we need Travis CI for meteor?

 Good question!
-It is not very important to have travis support for Meteor Apps since most of the apps won't be release as Open Source.
+It is not very important to have travis support for Meteor Apps, since most of the apps won't be release as Open Source.

 But we really need travis support for Meteor Packages.
-Specially [`atmosphere`](https://atmosphere.meteor.com/) smart packages installed from [`meteorite`](https://github.com/oortcloud/meteorite).
+Specially [`atmosphere`](https://atmosphere.meteor.com/) smart packages installed using [`meteorite`](https://github.com/oortcloud/meteorite).

 With travis, it encourages developers to write more tests(using [tinytest](http://goo.gl/W203h)) and users to use third party packages with confidence.